A Real-World SOC 2 Report Example

 Some SOC 2 reports may include an extra section for additional information or management’s response to specific test results.
-In the example below, Carta used this section to provide feedback for tests where auditors noted exceptions.
+In the example below, ABC Company used this section to provide feedback for tests where auditors noted exceptions.

-As a fintech company, Carta's business relies on keeping its customer data secure.
+As a fintech company, ABC Company's business relies on keeping its customer data secure.
 Their SOC 2 report, outlined below, shows how they do that through the standard set by the AICPAs Trust Services Criteria.

-While their report has over 100 pages of documentation, we'll focus on highlighting some of the most actionable areas.
+While many SOC 2 reports have over 100 pages of documentation, we'll focus on highlighting some of the most actionable areas.

 Section I: Report from the auditor

-Of all the pages in this report, this section’s five pages are the most read.
-Carta’s auditor, BDO, provides a detailed audit summary, beginning with an outline of the purpose and a brief system description.
+Of all the pages in this report, this section is the most read.
+The company's auditor provides a detailed audit summary, beginning with an outline of the purpose and a brief system description.

 Here’s a snippet of the SOC 2 system description example:

-This text provides a general understanding of Carta’s technology stack.
+This text provides a general understanding of ABC Company's technology stack.
 The rest of the section provides short descriptions of:

 - Auditor’s responsibilities